sonictk/maya_python_c_extension/docs/getting_started.md

   about this more when we implement our own entry point in a bit.

-* As mentioned above, the ``.pyd`` file does not need to be linked with the main program executable (or Maya plugin, in this case), since the Python interpreter will be loading it dynamically at run-time.
+* As mentioned above, the ``.pyd`` file does not need to be linked with the main program executable (Maya, in this case), since the Python interpreter will be loading it dynamically at run-time.

 * You cannot rely on the standard method of declaring exports from a DLL, either through symbol visiblity or specifying external linkage (i.e. ``extern